Galaxy bias from forward models: linear and second-order bias of IllustrisTNG galaxies: Results on galaxy bias inference

 \section{Results on galaxy bias inference}

 In this section we show and discuss our main numerical results on the galaxy bias parameters of the \tng\ galaxies, including the impact of the cutoff value $\Lambda$ on the inferred $b_2(b_1)$ and $b_{K^2}(b_1)$ relations, as well as the impact of different selection criteria for the simulated galaxies.
-We also discuss and provide a physical interpretation of our results with the aid of the halo model and halo occupation distribution formalisms.
+We also discuss and provide a physical interpretation of our results with the aid of the halo model and halo occupation distribution formalisms, and compare the bias relations we obtain for the \tng\ galaxies with recent estimates obtained for observed galaxy samples.

 Next, we will show results for objects selected in bins of several properties, including total mass, stellar mass, color, star formation rate and black hole accretion rate.
 Bins near the extremes of the distributions of these properties contain fewer objects and the result becomes noisier.
 We decide which sample results are robust based on the following criterion.
 For all binned samples, we evaluate the phase-correlation coefficient between galaxies and matter, $r(k) = P_{gm}^{\rm ini}(k)/\sqrt{P_{mm}^{\rm ini}(k)P_{gg}(k)}$, where $P_{mm}^{\rm in}$, $P_{gg}$ and $P_{gm}^{\rm in}$ are the initial matter, galaxy and corresponding cross power spectra, respectively.
 At low $k$, $r(k)$ is close to unity since the matter power spectrum is much larger than the shot noise, reflecting the strong correlation between the galaxy and initial matter fields on large scales.
 Since $P^{\rm in}_{mm}, P^{\rm in}_{gm}$ shrink towards higher-$k$ while the shot noise remains constant, the correlation coefficient drops.
 We thus choose to keep results only for the galaxy samples that satisfy $r(k) > 0.5$ for all $k < \Lambda$.
 This choice roughly ensures that the samples are still not stochastic (or shot-noise) dominated at the scales of the cutoff $\Lambda$, and thus, that the EFT likelihood formalism can utilize the correlation between the galaxies and matter to infer the bias parameters.